slerman12/UnifiedML2old/README.md

 [comment]: <> (### *THERE, HAPPY!??*)

-## :stadium: Setting Up The Suites
+## :stadium: Installing The Suites

 ### 1. Classify